Mountain Bike Maintenance Tips for Beginners: Keeping Your Ride Rolling

 Learn Basic Repairs

 While you don’t need to be a bike mechanic, learning some basic repairs can be a real lifesaver on the trail.
 Learn how to fix a flat tire, adjust your derailleurs, and reattach a slipped chain.
 Carry essential tools and a mini-pump with you when you ride.
+You can also have a look at our Instagram account, where we have some videos of basic repairs.

 Store Your Bike Properly